+Clio offers simple and transparent pricing.
 Not all credit card processing solutions for lawyers are the same.
 It’s up to you to find the balance between monthly fees and per-transaction fees that works best for you and your firm.

-With 2.8% fees on all cards (others charge up to 4.8%), accepting credit cards at your law firm via Clio Payments can help you get paid faster and collect more.
+Accepting credit cards at your law firm via Clio Payments can help you get paid faster and collect more.
 Angie Calliou, CEO of Advantage Virtual Services Ltd. highlights the benefits of choosing a good credit card processor:

 Clio is always on the leading edge of providing client-centered services and the newly integrated Clio Payments is a great way to provide flexible payment options for your clients.

 3. Integration—ensure online payments fit into your firm’s workflow